PhD Computer Science, University of Texas at Austin

-Prof. Taylor is currently Research Director of the Edmonton Borealis AI research center, and former Assistant Professor at Washington State University in the School of Electrical Engineering and Computer Science where he held the Allred Distinguished Professorship in Artificial Intelligence.
+Prof. Taylor is currently a Principal Researcher at the Edmonton Borealis AI research center, and former Assistant Professor at Washington State University in the School of Electrical Engineering and Computer Science where he held the Allred Distinguished Professorship in Artificial Intelligence.

 Prof. Taylor graduated magna cum laude with a double major in computer science and physics from Amherst College in 2001.
 After working for two years as a software developer, he began his Ph.D. work at the University of Texas at Austin with an MCD fellowship from the College of Natural Sciences.
 He received his doctorate from the Department of Computer Sciences in the summer of 2008, supervised by Peter Stone.
 Matt then completed a two year postdoctoral research position at the University of Southern California with Milind Tambe and spent 2.5 years as an assistant professor at Lafayette College in the computer science department.